DarkArshyn/Windows11Lite/README.md

 - WindowsStore
 - WindowsTerminal

-Edge and OneDrive are also removed.
+Edge, OneDrive and Recall are also removed.

 > [!NOTE]
 > An application can be added or removed from the exclusion list (look at "**Windows bloatware removal**" section).